Special Olympics

 EVENT DATES – Event dates and times are subject to change due to weather or program conflicts.
 To get up to date information, contact the YMCA at 563-263-9996.

-March 30: District Swimming, YMCA – Eldridge
+March 29: State Swimming, YMCA – Marshalltown

 Special Olympics offers training and competition opportunities for every athlete, regardless of gender, age or ability.
 No matter what the ability level, there is a benefit from Special Olympics.
 No matter what the interest—there is a sport for you.
 Prior to participation in the program, a Special Olympic athlete must complete an application and release of information form.
 Please contact Tracy Rininger for forms or any additional information.